SEX-BASED DISCRIMINATION IN THE WORKPLACE

 Understanding Sex-Based Discrimination

 Unlawful sex-based discrimination occurs when an employer treats an employee or a jobseeker differently because of that person’s gender.
-Sex-based discrimination is illegal in many parts of the employment process, which can include the following:
+Sex-based discrimination is illegal in many parts of the employment process, which can include the following: The hiring process, The interview process, Salary start point, Employment promotions, Employment benefits, Employment responsibilities, Permanently or temporarily displacing a worker.

 These forms of discrimination are not always evident.
 Many times, the employee who is being discriminated against will often doubt that discrimination is even the case.
 There are, however, other outright discriminatory actions.